CMU-313/nodebb-fall-2025-waffle-warriors/UserGuide.md

 3. **Submit the Poll**
    - Click "Create Poll"
    - System validates input and redirects to the poll page

-### Validation Rules
-- Title is mandatory and cannot be empty
-- Must have 2-10 options
-- Options cannot be empty or duplicate
-- Anonymous setting is optional

-### Error Handling
-If validation fails, you'll see specific error messages and can correct the issues before resubmitting.

 ## Viewing and Voting on Polls